cosmin-bianu/heart-pal-ai/README.md

 Now inputs and outputs:

 NA: It takes in one number which is the 'delta R-R'.
 For those that do not know, in short, it is the time between two beats and spits out N for normal or A if it is abnormal.

 NV: It takes a waveform centered around every QRS complex with 0.4s padding in each side of the R point (so each is 0.8).
-The resolution has also been scaled down from 360Hz to 65Hz for performance purposes.
+The frequency has also been scaled down from 360Hz to 65Hz for performance purposes.
 It spits out N for normal and V for abnormal.

 Training and evaluation is done through CSV files, detailed in the 'CSV Structure' section.